Thinking of buying a house or refinancing your existing mortgage? Getting the right home loan can save you thousands of

 9. Hold off on big purchases

 Buying a car or any substantial purchase outside of your regular monthly expenses could kill your mortgage loan.
 Before your loan closes, a lender makes a final credit check.
-New debts could change your eligibility.
+New debts can change your eligibility.

 Have tips of your own to add?
 Share them in the comments below or at our Facebook page.